eaysin-arafat/react-form-interactions/README.md

 ## Installation

-You can install `react-form-usecontrol` via npm or yarn:
+You can install `react-form-interactions` via npm or yarn:

 ```
-npm install react-form-usecontrol
+npm install react-form-interactions
 ```

 or

 ```
-yarn add react-form-usecontrol
+yarn add react-form-interactions
 ```

 ## Usage

 ```
 import React from 'react';
-import { useForm } from 'react-form-usecontrol';
+import { useForm } from 'react-form-interactions';

 const FormComponent = () => {
   // Define initial form state and validation function